criblio/appscope/website/src/pages/docs/downloading.md

 ## Downloading AppScope

-Download AppScope, then explore its CLI.
+From [Cribl's download page](https://cribl.io/download/#tab-1), you can download AppScope and then explore its CLI.
 Getting started is that easy.

 You can download AppScope as a binary to run on your Linux OS, or as a container.

 ### Download as Binary

-First, see [Requirements](/docs/requirements) to ensure that you’re on a supported system.
+Review the AppScope [Requirements](/docs/requirements) to ensure that you’re completing these steps on a supported system.

-Next, decide on the [best location](#where-from) to run AppScope from (the example commands below download to `/opt/scope`).

-Then you can download the most-recent binary from [Cribl's download page](https://cribl.io/download/#tab-1) and follow the instructions there.
+Then, from [Cribl's download page](https://cribl.io/download/#tab-1), download the binary and follow the instructions there.

 Or, you can use these CLI commands to directly download the binary and make it executable: